-- When new image has been created in back buffer, swap the Front-/Back-buffer pointers. - Use vsync.
-Else, screen tearing will occur... i.e., when the swap happens in the middle of the screen with respect to the screen refresh rate.
+- When new image has been created in back buffer, swap the Front-/Back-buffer pointers. - Use vsynch or screen tearing will occur... i.e., when the swap happens in the middle of the screen with respect to the screen refresh

-Double buffering - screen tearing:
+The RASTERIZER Application Geometry double-buffering - screen tearing

 Example if the swap happens here (w.r.t the screen refresh rate).
-Solution: use vsync to swap buffers after monitor has updated the full screen.
+Solution: use vsynch to swap buffers after monitor has "updated" the screen.
 See page 1011-1012.